Hack The Box - Cronos

 md5 cracked hash

-A password was found, but only place it worked was on the admin.cronos.htb page which wasn't useful because I already had access to that page anyway.
+A password was found, but the only place it worked was on the admin.cronos.htb page which wasn't useful because I already had access to that page anyway.
 So, I continued to enumerate the system and while doing so, found the user flag in /home/noulis:

 user flag